 Editor / Motion Graphics / Interactive Media

-Paul has over 10 years of professional experience in all aspects of film post-production, as well as interactive media.
-His storytelling and creative design skills have contributed to numerous commercial and documentary projects, with a focus on human-interest stories.
-Paul has edited nationally and internationally broadcast documentaries, including the Discovery Networks’ documentaries Himalayan Meltdown, One Simple Solution, and Saving Our Tuna.
-Other projects include editorial for the behind-the-scenes features for Walden Media’s film adaptation of Thomas Rockwell’s How to Eat Fried Worms and a 45-minute program for Texas Guarantor entitled The FAFSA Made Easy.
-Every winter, Paul handles the post production for Snow Motion on Fox Sports Network.
-The show averages distribution of over 80 million households and hits the top 25 major markets including New York, Los Angeles, Chicago, San Francisco, Boston, Dallas, Salt Lake City, Washington D.C and many others
+Paul has over 15 years of professional experience in all aspects of film post-production, 3D animation and interactive media.
+His storytelling and creative design skills have contributed to numerous commercial and documentary projects.
+Paul has edited nationally and internationally broadcast programs, including the Discovery Networks’ documentaries Himalayan Meltdown, One Simple Solution, and Saving Our Tuna.
+Over the past four winters, Paul has produced 36 half-hour episodes of Snow Motion for Fox Sports Network.

 Motion Graphics / Editor